jd-fillmore/infused/posts/10-of-the-best-seo-strategies-for-2021.md

 excerpt: In this post, we go over 10 of the best SEO strategies for 2021.
 If you want more business, read more now!
 ---

-Some of the best <a href="https://en.wikipedia.org/wiki/Search_engine_optimization" target="_blank" rel="noopener noreferrer">SEO</a> strategies any business can use in 2021 are right under your nose, and relatively easy for a <a href="https://infused.agency/">professional</a> to take care of for you.
+Some of the best <a href="https://en.wikipedia.org/wiki/Search_engine_optimization" target="_blank" rel="noreferrer" rel="noopener noreferrer">SEO</a> strategies any business can use in 2021 are right under your nose, and relatively easy for a <a href="https://infused.agency/">professional</a> to take care of for you.

 (Well, sort of).